williamcotton/guish/README.md

 Updates to the prompt are parsed into an AST and used to update the GUI.
 Updates in the GUI are used to build an AST to update the prompt.
 The output of each command in the pipeline is displayed in the terminal-like display below the input area.
 For HTML output, the rendered results are displayed in the right-hand panel.

-Instead of writing something like this into the line editor,
+Instead of having to write something like this into the line editor, sometimes preferable for a first approach

 ```sh
 pg -d test_database -c 'SELECT * from test_table;' | tsvtocsv | ggplot 'ggplot(df, aes(as.Date(date), value)) +